 Myrmica rubra is a Myrmicine ant, one of 116 species recorded in this genus.
 There are several species of Myrmica in North America.
 Among the most commonly reported are Myrmica detritinodis, Myrmica incompleta, Myrmica emeryana, Myrmica brevinodis, Myrmica americana, Myrmica fracticornus, and Myrmica evaneda, which makes the morphological identification of Myrmica rubra complicated.
 Some of these species are not very common in the northeastern United States and most are rarely found in disturbed areas, which help us to recognize Myrmica rubra in the field.

 Workers of Myrmica rubra are of a reddish-brown color, but the coloration greatly varies between individuals and colonies.
-Workers are small (4 to 5 mm), their "waist" has two segments, the head and the mesosoma are heavily sculpted, but the abdomen is shiny.
+Workers are small (4 to 5 mm), their waist has two segments, the head and the mesosoma are heavily sculpted, but the abdomen is shiny.
 The worker's body is cover with fine hairs.
 The antennae are 12-segmented with a four-segmented club and a bent scape.
-The propodeum (the first abdominal segment fused anteriorly to the thorax) has two spines pointing backwards, which is one of the main differences with other native ants (not of the genus Myrmica) in the northeastern U.S. There are a few morphological differences that help to differentiate Myrmica rubra from the other ants within the same genus.
+The propodeum (the first abdominal segment fused anteriorly to the thorax) has two spines pointing backwards, which is one of the main differences from other native ants (not of the genus Myrmica) in the northeastern U.S. There are a few morphological differences that help to differentiate Myrmica rubra from the other ants within the same genus.
 When viewed dorsally, the frontal lobes of Myrmica rubra look thin and lamellar, laterally developed and do not cover the antennal base, and the propodeal lobes form a 90° angle apically (Francoeur, unpublished data).

 Figure 3.
 Detail of the head of an adult worker of the European fire ant, Myrmica rubra Linnaeus.
 Notice the bent scape, the frontal lobes with respect to the base of the antenna, and the sculptured head.
 Photograph by E. Groden, University of Maine.

 In North America, Myrmica rubra nests are cryptic and difficult to spot at first glance, as they do not construct obvious mounds from soil.
 Nests are usually in places that maintain high humidity for the colony including in the soil along roots of trees or shrubs, under rocks, logs or other human or natural debris, and in decaying logs.
-Their nest densities are extremely high in infested areas in the U.S., averaging between 0.5 and 1.5 nests per square meter, compared with 0.02 to 0.3 nests per square meter in its native habitat in England (Groden et al. 2005).
+Their nest densities are extremely high in infested areas in the U.S., averaging between 0.5 and 1.5 nests per square meter, compared with 0.02 to 0.3 nests per square meter in their native habitat in England (Groden et al. 2005).